• Home

 Registered Dietitian

-I want to help you feel more empowered and equip you with the knowledge and skills to better manage your cholesterol, blood sugar, digestive symptoms, or chronic condition.
+I want to help you feel more empowered and equip you with the knowledge and skills to better manage your cholesterol, blood sugars, or chronic condition.
 Together we will create a plan that both improves your relationship with food, and works towards health-promoting goals.
 Eating can be pleasurable and you deserve to experience greater peace around food and meals!

-I want to help you feel more empowered and equip you with the knowledge and skills to better manage your cholesterol, blood sugar, digestive symptoms, or chronic condition.
+I want to help you feel more empowered and equip you with the knowledge and skills to better manage your cholesterol, blood sugars, or chronic condition.
 Together we will create a plan that both improves your relationship with food, and works towards health-promoting goals.
 Eating can be pleasurable and you deserve to experience greater peace around food and meals!

-· Management of cholesterol and triglycerides, heart disease, and metabolic syndrome
+• Management of cholesterol and triglycerides, heart disease, and/or metabolic syndrome

 I am a member of Dietitians of Canada.
 I stay current in the field of dietetics through reading journal articles, attending webinars and networking with my colleagues.
 I continue to learn and grow from the clients I have the privilege of working with.